saud-learning-services/module-progress/README.md

 ## Specifying Courses and User Filters

 The script will need to know which courses to query.
-In the file titled `course_entitlements.csv`, ensure there is a `course_id` column and list all target course id's in that column _(Note you'll need to have the proper Canvas privledges to get the data)_.
+Rename the file `SAMPLE_course_entitlements.csv`, to `course_entitlements.csv` ensure there is a `course_id` column and list all target course id's in that column _(Note you'll need to have the proper Canvas privledges to get the data)_.

 You can add a optional `user_id` column as well if working with Tableau Server.
 Here, you can list Tableau Server user id's to make certain course data be visible to certain users.